rrdaniels85/aqua-capstone-client/README.md

 STRETCH OBJECTIVE USER STORIES:
 11) As a user, I want to be able to add maintenance logs/notes about my tank and the animals in it so that I can track my activities and the animals in the tank.
 12) As a user, I want to be able to delete and update my maintenace logs/notes on my tanks so I can alter them if I so choose.

+## General Approach

+**Planning**
+Before I wrote any code, I had a brainstorming session where I wrote out possible ideas for my application and potential functionality.
+I then tried to consider what I actually thought I could successfully accomplish given the time constraints of project week.
+This helped me to keep my scope in check.
+Once I had decided on my main project goal, I created the user stories and wireframes.
+I then created a stretch goal for myself which I incorporated in my user stories and ERD.
+I indicated that this was a stretch goal that I could strive for if I had capacity over the course of the project.

+**Execution**
+As I had done in the past, I first focused on getting my API functional.
+My application required two resources.
+The first resource, tanks, was relatively straightforward.
+It was a single has_many/belongs_to relationship.
+I had done this in the past.
+As a result, I was able to get this functionality working relatively quickly.
+Once this was working, I created a basic front-end layout that allowed me to connect my client with the API and confirm that the tanks CRUD functionality was working correctly with the front-end.

+The bigger challenge came when I added the second table to the API.
+The relationships between my three resources were: a user has many tanks, and a tank has many animals.
+I had never done a second has_many relationship before.
+As a result, it took additional effort and experimentation to develop a controller that worked for my purposes for the animals resource.
+Once I successfully had that working, I then created a basic front end layout for animals and, like with tanks, confirmed the API was working correctly with the front-end.

+After I had also my CRUD functionality for my resources working as expected, I turned my attention to the UI.
+I used Bootsrap to provide a better layout and created handlebars templates to render my data to the user.
+After I felt comfortable with the UI of my application, I then spent some time testing out my application.

+## Unsolved Problems

+When I first began my project, I created a stretch goal of trying to create an additional resource of notes/maintenance logs that the user could keep for each tank.
+However, due to unexpected issues throughout the project, I simply ran out of time.
+If given more time, I would like to add this additional resource because I think it would be of value to the end user.
+It was definitely a struggle figuring out the controller for the second has_many relationship (tank to animals) but now that I have it figured out I think I could use that same basic format for the notes/maintenance logs.

+I also would have liked to have given users the ability to add a picture of their animal as an attribute.
+If I had had more time to figure it out, I think this would have been possible using Amazon Web Services.

 ## [License](LICENSE)